py415/magic-8-ball-ios/README.md

 ### User Stories

 - [X] User can click the "Ask" button to return an answer to their question.
+- [X] User can shake their phone to answer their question.

 ## App Walkthrough